This post may contain affiliate links.

 4. Differin Adapalene Gel 0.1% Acne Treatment

 Retinoids are the best pore minimizers by far, and as a bonus, they help with acne as well as with other skin texture issues.
 Adapalene is the strongest retinoid you can buy over the counter, and it gives quick, dramatic results.
 It works by triggering cell renewal, which ensures that the skin will shed damaged skin and will produce new cells, including collagen and elastin cells that give the skin a tighter appearance.
 It is a gel formula that will work for all skin types, but was created specifically with oily skin in mind.
-Order it from Walmart!
+Order it from Walmart or Amazon!

 5. Dr. Brandt Skincare Pores No More Pore Refiner Primer